vb-banners/html2pug/README.md

 - **Smart SVG Processing**:
   - Color attributes (fill, stroke) always appear first in output
   - Defs blocks automatically positioned at the beginning
+  - Optional removal of the root `<svg>` wrapper with children re-indented to match your tab/space settings
   - Auto-removal of rect elements matching filename
 - **Smart Formatting**: Automatic beautification of both HTML and PUG code
 - **Bodyless Mode**: Automatically detects and handles HTML snippets without `<html>` or `<body>` tags